 In Japan, it is not uncommon for couples to sleep separately.
 Hence, hotels in Okinawa may offer more twin rooms than hotels in other countries.
 Since most tourists prefer to snuggle together, double room may be in short supply during peak traveling season, and especially so if you book at the last minute.

 This is cultural – it is common for Japanese to sleep on the floor, cushioned with a Futon.
 A futon is like a super cushy and soft sleeping bag.
 If you prefer a real bed, do not opt for a Japanese Room.

 If you need to request additional beds, please confirm with hotel or Airbnb if they are really giving you an extra bed or just a futon.
 By the way, you should experience sleeping in a futon.
 It’s actually quite comfortable and a memorable cultural experience.

 Rooms in Okinawa (especially in Naha City) are tiny.
 A room with 13 square meters is common.
 If you get 20 square meters, it’s considered spacious.
 If you prefer larger rooms, go for Airbnb.
 You can normally get larger units at a lower price.

-Travel and Save: Don’t forget to get S$45 off your first Airbnb stay through this special link
+Travel and Save: Get S$62 off your first Airbnb stay and experience

 6. Don’t get impacted by Minpaku Ruling that affects Airbnb